 The top-performing product in the review for weight and folded size is the Delta Children LX Side by Side.
 The Delta has one of the lightest weights in the group at 18.5 lbs, while the Mountain Buggy Nano Duo has one of the smallest folds at 7,484 cubic inches.
 The Zoe Twin+ is lighter than most at 19.8 lbs but somewhat larger at 10,420 cubic inches when folded.

 Ease of Use

 Ease of use encompasses the stroller features you use daily that make a stroller easier to use or add versatility for convenience or comfort.

 The higher-ranking options usually have more features than their lower-ranking counterparts, so you can potentially use them for longer adventures.
 Larger canopies or higher maximum weight limit storage bins potentially translate to a stroller that prevents carrying a bag of supplies and keep passengers comfortable.
 The Zoe Twin+ has the highest ease of use score, with a 10 of 10.
 It has an adequate storage bin, super-sized canopies, quick fold, and cup holders all around; it is hard to find a stroller more straightforward to use than the Zoe Twin+.

 Fold and Unfold

 Lightweight strollers provide the bare minimum for support and protection from bouncing and jostling over uneven terrain.
-They sacrifice some features and design for the sake of overall weight and a smaller footprint to be better options for travel.
-Because babies under 6 months of age lack muscle control they are unable to support their own head and neck and could potentially suffer injuries related to overall lack of support from the stroller.
+They sacrifice features like suspension and larger wheels to achieve a lower overall weight and a smaller footprint.
+Because babies younger than six months lack muscle control, they can't support their heads and necks and could potentially suffer injuries related to the lack of adequate support from the stroller.
 The only exceptions are products that accept the attachment of an infant car seat, like the Joovy Caboose Ultralight Graphite with Second Seat, where the car seat provides the support lacking in the lightweight stroller.